sbd-community/handbook/docs/quick-start/cisa-sbd-principles.md

 ---
-title: "CISA: Secure by Design Principles"
+title: "CISA Secure by Design Principles"
-sidebar_position: 1
+sidebar_position: 3
 tags: [cisa, secure-by-design, sbd, principles, us, guidance]
 ---
-# CISA: Secure by Design Principles
+# CISA Secure by Design Principles

 ## 1. Why this guidance matters

 While not a formal standard or regulation, the **[Principles and Approaches for Secure by Design Software][cisa_pdf]** is arguably the most important foundational document for the modern product security movement.
-Published by the US Cybersecurity & Infrastructure Security Agency (CISA) and co-authored by national cybersecurity agencies from across the globe, it represents a unified international consensus on the philosophy that underpins new legislation like the [EU's Cyber-Resilience Act](./../eu/cra-overview.md).
+Published by the US Cybersecurity & Infrastructure Security Agency (CISA) and co-authored by national cybersecurity agencies from across the globe, it represents a unified international consensus on the philosophy that underpins new legislation like the [EU's Cyber-Resilience Act](../standards/eu/cra-overview.md).

 It serves as a manifesto for a fundamental shift in responsibility: moving the burden of security from the consumer to the manufacturer.
-For any team building connected products, this document explains the "why" behind the specific engineering tasks detailed in this handbook.
+While the CISA guidance applies broadly to all software manufacturers, this handbook focuses on applying these core principles to the specific challenges of building **connected products**.
+For any team working with hardware and firmware, this document explains the "why" behind the specific engineering tasks detailed in this handbook.

 :::info Official Source
 This page provides a summary and interpretation.
 The full document can be downloaded from CISA: